 Utilizing a Progressive Discipline Plan that will encompass alternatives to suspension, student expectations are communicated and target groups are developed to track student bullying, harrassment, mediation, and at-risk students.
 In addition, an accident log is created to record the nature and frequency of school related accidents, ensuring that school safety concerns are dealt with appropriately and expeditiously.
 There is a need to monitor the number of outdoor suspensions and to create alternatives to suspension in order to reduce the schoolwide suspension rate.
-There was a 40% reduction in the number of outdoor suspensions from the 2005 school year to 2006 as noted on the case management referral system.
 There is a direct correlation between the reduction of outdoor suspensions and the achievement of being rated an "A" school by the state of Florida; as a result, there is a need to continue this trend of declining outdoor suspensions.

-Given the need to increase positive student behavior, there will be 100 or fewer outdoor suspensions as documented by the 2006-07 Student Case Management Referral System.
+Given the need to increase positive student behavior, there will be 5% decrease of suspensions as documented by the 2007-08 Student Case Management Referral System.

-PERSONS RESPONSIBLE TIME CLINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Increase School Resource Officer visibility around the school grounds.
-School Resource Officer 8/14/06 5/30/07 District Strategic \$0.00 Create a monthly reward system for students "doing the right thing."
-Assistant Principal, Team Leaders 8/14/06 5/30/07 Mentoring Opportunities \$0.00 Implement interactive bullying program with all 6th graders.
-Student Services, TRUST Counselor, Student Services Curriculum Leader 8/14/06 5/30/07 District Strategic Plan \$0.00 Establish a group/meet with those students who have been suspended for fighting and provide small group conflict mediation sessions.
-Student Services, TRUST Counselor, Student Services Curriculum Leader 8/14/06 5/30/07 District Strategic Plan \$0.00 Implement transition programs for 6th and 8th grade students in order to ensure student discipline and academic success.
-Student Services Curriculum Leader, Student Services, Career Specialist 08/14/06 05/30/07 District Strategic Plan \$0.00 Provide student orientation to discuss student expectations, the Code of Student Conduct and the Progressive Discipline Plan while regularly reviewing procedures using the Continuous Improvement Model.
-Student Services 8/14/06 5/30/07 District Strategic Plan \$0.00 Provide workshops and bullying/harassment prevention for parents as evidenced in parent sign-in sheets.
-Student Services, Assistant Principals, TRUST Counselor 8/14/06 5/30/07 District Strategic Plan \$0.00 Schedule quarterly safety committee meetings with faculty and staff to include the Critical Incident Response Team, head custodian, and zone mechanic in order to review schoolwide safety concerns, which will proactively address student behavior issues and result in fewer student outdoor suspensions.
-Principal Assistant, Principals, Head and Lead Custodian, Zone Mechanic 8/14/06 5/30/07 Continuous Improvement Model \$0.00
+STRATEGIES PERSONS RESPONSIBLE START DATE END DATE ALIGNMENT BUDGET Increase School Resource Officer visibility around the school grounds.
+School Resource Officer 08/20/07 06/05/08 Continuous Improvement Model 0 Create a monthly reward system for students "doing the right thing."
+Assistant Principal,Team Leaders 08/20/07 06/05/08 Continuous Improvement Model 0 Implement interactive bullying program with all 6th graders.
+Student Services,TRUST Counselor, Student Services Curriculum Leader 8/20/07 6/05/08 Alternative Education 0 Establish a group/meet with those students who have been suspended for fighting and provide small group conflict mediation sessions.
+Student Services,TRUST Counselor, Student Services Curriculum Leader 8/20/07 6/05/08 Alternative Education 0 Implement transition programs for 6th grade students in order to ensure student discipline and academic success.
+Student Services Curriculum Leader, Student Services, Career Specialist 08/20/07 06/05/08 Alternative Education 0 Provide student orientation to discuss student expectations,the Code of Student Conduct and the Progressive Discipline Plan while regularly reviewing procedures using the Continuous Improvement Model.
+Student Services 8/20/07 6/05/08 Truancy Prevention 0 Provide workshops and bullying/harassment prevention for parents as evidenced in parent sign-in sheets.
+Student Services,Assistant Principals,TRUST Counselor 8/20/07 6/05/08 Alternative Education 0 Schedule quarterly safety committee meetings with faculty and staff to include the Critical Incident Response Team, head custodian, and zone mechanic in order to review schoolwide safety concerns, which will proactively address student behavior issues and result in fewer student outdoor suspensions.
+PrincipalAssistant, Principals,Head and Lead Custodian,Zone Mechanic 8/20/07 6/05/08 Safe and High- quality Facilities 0